 Direct sales are becoming increasingly popular, however, not all buyers are the same.
 Make sure you do your homework on both the local market and the buyer you are working with.
 A direct sale may not offer full price, but for some people, the amount saved on repairs and wasted time more than makes up for the difference in price.

 List Your Home With An Experienced Agent

-Of course, listing your San Antonio house is an option.
+Of course, listing your South Texas area house is an option.
 Take the time to learn about everything that is involved and what will be expected of you.
 No two agents work exactly the same and there are no guarantees.
 Your property can be listed for any price, but there is no guarantee you will receive it.
 Watch out for agents who try to “wow” you with a high listing price.
 If it’s priced too high, it will likely sit on the market, possibly for months at a time.
 You will inevitably have to lower the price, while your property drops down the list of homes available on the MLS.
 If you decide to list, make sure your agent prices your home to sell.
 Not just setting a high price to convince you to sign a listing agreement.

 Offer Seller Financing

 This can work for some people who don’t need the cash from the home immediately.
 You can elect to carry the note setting up a “rent-to-own” structure.
 Your tenant will “rent” the property at a higher than average price, with some of the money going toward a down payment on the home.
 They will then have the option to buy the property outright at the end of a certain period of time, typically around 2 years.